-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide 2.2 Action: Development of Professional Growth Pathways Need: Educators require ongoing professional development to effectively meet the diverse needs of all students, fostering an engaging and supportive learning environment.
-Scope: LEA-wide Providing professional growth pathways for all educators ensures a high-quality educational experience for every student, including unduplicated students.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Development of Professional Growth Pathways Need: Educators require ongoing professional development to effectively meet the diverse needs of all students, fostering an engaging and supportive learning environment.
+Scope: LEA-wide experience for every student, including unduplicated students.
 This school wide action supports the continuous improvement of teaching strategies that directly benefit these groups by enhancing educators' skills and knowledge.
-Increased Confidence and Integration of New Strategies by staff, and retention rates of participating staff, which indirectly reflect the improved educational environment for unduplicated students.
+Strategies by staff, and retention rates of participating staff, which indirectly reflect the improved educational environment for unduplicated students.
 2.3 Action: Enhancement of Professional Development for Live Instruction Need: Effective live instruction requires specific pedagogical skills, particularly to engage unduplicated students who may have varied learning needs and preferences.
 Scope: LEA-wide Enhancing professional development for live instruction across the LEA ensures that all educators are equipped to deliver engaging, high-quality live instruction that caters to the diverse needs of all students, including unduplicated groups.
 This approach is crucial for maintaining student engagement and improving learning outcomes.
 Expansion of Professional Development Opportunities focusing on live instruction, and improvement in staff confidence in job performance, particularly in engaging and instructing unduplicated students effectively.
-2.4 Action: Development of Social and Emotional Support Systems Need: Foster youth, English learners, low-income, and homeless students experience unique To specifically address the heightened social and emotional needs of unduplicated students, including homeless students, this action focuses on developing a comprehensive system that increases access to consistent social and emotional resources and interventions.
-The inclusion of dedicated counselor support for Awareness of Socio- Emotional Resources, Expansion of Synchronous Support Opportunities
+2.4 Action: Development of Social and Emotional Support Systems Need: Unduplicated students, particularly foster youth, English learners, low-income, and homeless students, face significant socioemotional barriers impacting their educational success.
+This action develops an LEA-wide system to increase access to and improve the consistency and targeting of social and emotional resources and interventions (Action 2.4).
+While available to all, the system is designed with specific components, such as dedicated counselor support and tailored interventions (including LREBG-funded staffing), that are principally directed towards and intensified for unduplicated students to address their unique and heightened socio- Awareness of Socio- Emotional Resources, Expansion of Synchronous Support Opportunities

-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness social and emotional challenges that can significantly impact their educational journey and well-being.
-These challenges are often magnified by instability in their living situations, cultural and language barriers, and financial hardships.
-These students require targeted support to address their specific socioemotional needs and barriers to success in school.
-Scope: LEA-wide homeless students within this system ensures that interventions are tailored to the unique circumstances and challenges these students face.
-While the action is implemented on an LEA-wide or school wide basis, it's designed with a particular emphasis on providing the specialized support necessary for the success of unduplicated students.
-This broad-based approach enables a unified, community-wide effort to support the most vulnerable students, ensuring all students receive the focused attention and resources needed to thrive emotionally and academically.
-3.2 Action: Al-Driven Personalized Learning Implementation Need: English learners and low-income students, in particular, benefit from personalized learning strategies that tailor instruction to their unique needs and learning styles, addressing gaps in knowledge and accelerating progress.
-Scope: LEA-wide Implementing Al-driven personalized learning strategies on a schoolwide basis ensures that all students, especially unduplicated students, receive customized educational experiences designed to maximize their learning potential.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide emotional needs more effectively than a universal approach.
+The LEA-wide scope ensures equitable access to these intensified supports across all locations.
+3.2 Action: Al-Driven Personalized Learning Implementation Implementing Al-driven personalized learning strategies on a schoolwide basis ensures that all students, especially unduplicated students, receive customized educational experiences designed to maximize their learning potential.
 This approach is critical for closing achievement gaps and supporting the academic growth of each student.
 Increased Staff Confidence in Using AI Tools, Staff to Student Ratio Improvement, Improved Work Efficiency and Satisfaction.
+Need: English learners and low-income students, in particular, benefit from personalized learning strategies that tailor instruction to their unique needs and learning styles, addressing gaps in knowledge and accelerating progress.
+Scope: LEA-wide